ese3500/final-project-sid-s-kids/README.md

 #### 3.2 Hardware Requirements Specification (HRS) Results

-Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-You should be quantifying this, using measurement tools to collect data.

 #### 3.2.1 Overview

 The hardware facilitates voltage measurement and PID control loop execution for a rectifier and buck-boost system, utilizing an ATMega 328 PB microcontroller as the core component.